Tearth/Launch-Dashboard-API/Reddit.md

 * The API contains telemetry from every SpaceX launch since Orbcomm 2 (December 2015), the 3 latest RocketLab launches and 2 Arianespace launches (1 Vega and 1 Ariane 5).

-* Many parameters (See [analysed telemetry]()) are being streamed every SpaceX and RocketLab launch in real time using websockets.
+* Raw and Analysed telemetry are being streamed every SpaceX and RocketLab launch in real time using websockets.
 For more information see the ["/live" section in the docs](https://github.com/shahar603/Launch-Dashboard-API/wiki/Live-(Websockets))

 ##### Have people used the API?